TLBTrung-222/stats-preview-card-component/README.md

 }
 ```

--   Create a layer on the image
+-   Create a layer on the image (2 methods)

+# Method 1: Create an extra div tag underneath the image

 ```html
 <div class="img-container">